NeilMacMullen/Textrude/doc/builtIns.md

 {{"CamelCasedFunctionName" | humanizr.underscore}}
 ```

-*Humanizr* has manyother useful functions - see the home page for more information.
+*Humanizr* has many other useful functions - see the home page for more information.

 See the *humanizr.txtproj* project in the examples folder for more examples